South Asian Americans: Demographics

-Geographic distribution in U.S.
+Geographic distribution in US

-South Asians are in higher concentration in California, Illinois, Texas and the Mid-Atlantic (namely New Jersey and New York).
-As of 2012 the metropolitan areas with the largest South Asian populations are New York, San Francisco Bay Area, Chicago, Washington D.C., Los Angeles, Dallas-Fort Worth and Houston.
-The states containing the fastest growing metro areas with 5,000 or more South Asians are Washington, California, Nevada, Arizona, Texas, Pennsylvania, Virginia, North Carolina and Florida.
+South Asians are in the highest concentration in the New York City metropolitan area, with other significant concentrations in California, Texas, and Illinois.
+As of 2012 the metropolitan areas with the largest South Asian populations are New York, San Francisco Bay Area, Chicago, Washington D.C., Los Angeles, Dallas-Fort Worth, and Houston.
+The states containing the fastest growing metro areas with 5,000 or more South Asians are Washington, California, Nevada, Arizona, Texas, Pennsylvania, Virginia, North Carolina, and Florida.

-As of 2017, the top 3 locations for Bangladeshis in the U.S. are New York (96,000); New Jersey, California, Michigan (15,000); Texas (13,000).
-The top 3 locations for Indians are California (464,000), New Jersey (253,000), and Texas (233,000).
-The 3 locations for Nepalis are Texas (16,000); New York, California (12,000), Virginia (9,000).
-The top 3 locations for Pakistanis are New York (65,000); Texas(56,000), California (49,000).
-The top 3 locations for Sri Lankans are California (12,000); New York (6,000); and Texas (5,000).